Parthiv Patel: Indian Premier League

 During the 2012 IPL Trading Window.
 Parthiv was picked up by Sunrisers Hyderabad in 2013 and by Royal Challenger Bangalore in 2014.
 Patel was signed by Mumbai Indians for the 2015 IPL as an opening batsmen.

 In January 2018, he was bought by the Royal Challengers Bangalore in the 2018 IPL auction.

+Other franchise cricket

+In 2022, Gujarat Giants selected him in the Legends League Cricket and gave him the captaincy in the 2023 Legends League Cricket season.

 International career

 Parthiv debuted in the year 2002 against England at Trent Bridge at 17 years and 153 days to become Test Cricket's youngest wicketkeeper.
 He had replaced the injured Ajay Ratra and eclipsed the record previously held by Pakistan's Hanif Mohammed (17 years and 300 days).
 He played out an hour in the match while batting and hence saved India from defeat.
 However, with the emergence of Dhoni and poor wicketkeeping, he was sidelined for a few matches in 2004.

 On 23 November 2016, Parthiv Patel was called up as a replacement for the regular wicket-keeper Wriddhiman Saha who had a thigh strain, for the third Test (at Mohali) of the India-England home series.
 He played his first Test in eight years, having missed 83 Test matches between appearances.